Are you wondering how Theatrical Romantic Body Type looks and how to style it?

 Unfortunately, Norma did not have the strong charisma typical of Theatrical Romance.
 The expressive look of Marilyn Monroe is the result of several fixes and complete hair recoloring.
 The romantic Norma Jeane spent three hours every day in front of the mirror to introduce herself to the world as a theatrical romantic.

 Yin manifests itself in the appearance of the theatrical romantic in diminutive stature, graceful physique and rounded shapes combined with a thin waist.
-Large eyes, plump lips, wide hips are all Yin features in appearance.
+Large eyes, plump lips, and wide hips are all Yin features in appearance.
 But unlike Pure Romance, there is the influence of Yang: these are sharp shoulders, high cheekbones, a pointed nose and chin, but not large, but delicate.

 THEATRICAL ROMANTIC – BODY CONSTRUCTION – FEATURES